 If you are over 21, the ACT or SAT are not required.
 You will need to complete the Accuplacer Exam and Math Placement Exam, both of which are administered at WKU.
 These are assessment tools that assess algebra, reading comprehension, and sentence skills.

-For more information on taking the Accuplacer call the Alice Rowe Learning Assistance Center at (270) 780-2536 or email Jan Duvall at firstname.lastname@example.org.
+For more information on taking the Accuplacer contact the Division of Extended Learning & Outreach (DELO) at (270) 745-1900 or firstname.lastname@example.org.